List of Marvel Comics teams and organizations: X-Cellent

 The X-Cellent is a team of mutants led by Zeitgeist with the goal of preparing for a supposed coming culture war.
 The team first appeared in Giant-Size X-Statix #1 (July 2019) and was created by Peter Milligan and Mike Allred.
 The team appeared in two five-issue limited series in 2022 and 2023.

 The team consisted of Fluff, Hurt John, Joe Bomb, Mirror Girl, Pood, Stripe, Toodle Pip, Uno, Whoosh, and led by Zeitgeist.

 X-Men Green

-X-Men Green is a fictional eco-terrorism organization founded and led by Nature Girl.
+X-Men Green is an eco-terrorism organization founded and led by Nature Girl.
 The team first appeared in X-Men Unlimited Infinity Comic #7 (October, 2021) and was created by Gerry Duggan and Emilio Laiso.

 The team was founded due to Nature Girl's dissatisfaction with humanity's pollution of the planet.
 The team initially consisted of Nature Girl, Curse, and a stray dog they named Saoirse, before recruiting Sauron, Armageddon Man, and Gwen Warren.

 Y

 Young Gods

-The Young Gods are an organization appearing in American comic books published by Marvel Comics.

 The Young Gods are a group of twelve young human beings who were chosen by the major pantheons of Earth's goddesses to represent the finest qualities of humanity and the pinnacle of humanity's genetic potential and cultural accomplishment.